Mechatronics for photonics assembly and testing

 - properly distributed/timed UV flashing

-- careful aiming and focusing of laser beams for laser welding
+- accurate guiding and focusing of laser beams for laser welding

 - controlled thermal cycles / thermal distribution for soldering and laser-induced soldering

-ficonTEC provides several well-established die bonder systems for many photonics micro-assembly tasks
+ficonTEC provides several well-established die bonder systems for many photonics micro-assembly tasks, including opto-electronic flip-chip assembly

 Combining Optical & Electrical Testing

-Some form of testing at ‘single die’ or at ‘packaged device’ level has been often included on ficonTEC manufacturing equipment as a necessary step within an assembly process.
-As volumes in photonics manufacturing increase, automated testing machines have gained their own space.
+Some form of testing at ‘single die’ or at ‘packaged device’ level has often been included on ficonTEC manufacturing equipment as a necessary step within an assembly process.
+As volumes in photonics manufacturing increase, highly-automated testing machines have gained their own space.

 We are also seeing a clear trend toward full wafer-level photonics testing.
 In the semiconductor world, wafer-level testing with probe cards holding several thousand pins are common, with typical contact pads of 80 x 80 µm2.
 Optical probing, however, requires much higher positional accuracies – in the submicron range – utilizing either vertically accessible grating couplers or edge coupling (the latter presenting much more of a challenge at wafer level).

-As both electrical and optical probing is needed to test photonic devices, some kind of integrated approach is needed, pushing us to the development of combined optical-electrical probe heads.
+As both electrical and optical probing is needed to test photonic devices, some kind of integrated approach is needed, pushing us to the development of combined electro-optical probe heads served by modular high-channel-count instrumentation.
 Common tests include optical power insertion losses, spectral measurements, electrical/optical bandwidth, temperature dependence measurements, and many more.
-As the number of optical channels for simultaneous testing increases, more demands will be put on to modular instrumentation, including tunable laser sources, multi-channel power meters, optical switches, etc.
+As the number of optical channels for simultaneous testing increases, more demands will be put on modular instrumentation, including tunable laser sources, multi-channel power meters, optical switches, etc.

 Testing protocols and automated testing sequences can again benefit from our configurable ProcessControlMaster software, with direct interfacing of process tracking data to an SQL database, thus providing the user with access to statistical analysis of the data, for example as a tool for improving production yield.Learn more